I’ve recently acquired a second-hand Dell H310 RAID controller card, which I’ll be using in my future ZFS build. Let’s start off with some key specs:

 sas2flash -o -f 6GBSAS.FW

 The -o parameter is a switch which allows to enter advanced mode.
 The -f parameter specifies the filename of the firmware which we’ll be flashing from.
 We’ll be using the 6GBSAS.FW file, which is the official Dell IT firmware.
-The offical LSI reference guide which explains all the possible parameters in great detail can be found here by the way.
+The official LSI reference guide which explains all the possible parameters in great detail can be found here by the way.
 This process might take a few minutes.
 Once it has completed you can either reboot and go back to the EFI-prompt or you can issue this command which resets the card:

 sas2flash_p19.efi -o -reset